mrocklin/thesis/expertise.md

 *The number of scientific problems that engage a particular domain generally exceeds the number of experts*.
 E.g. far more questions use integration than there are experts in numerical integration.

-Therefore we need to efficiently share, distribute, and interconnect expertise.
+Therefore we need to efficiently compare, distribute, and interconnect expertise.

 *A single domain may be used by a wide set of projects; this set is rarely known by the domain expert*.
 E.g. numerical integration is used in several fields which are unfamilar to numerical analysts.